1978 Indianapolis 500: Bump Day – Sunday May 21

 Roger Rager was the only major on-track incident of the day.
-On his second warm-up lap, he hit the outside wall in turn four, suffering an injured hand.
-He would miss the race.
-Larry Cannon brushed the wall on his second qualifying lap, and Dick Simon brushed the wall on the main stretch shaking down a car for Bill Puterbaugh.
+At 3:53 p.m., on his second warm-up lap, he hit the outside wall in turn four, suffering an injured hand.
+Rager would miss the race.
+After a wave off on Saturday, Larry "Boom Boom" Cannon went out for his second attempt.
+He spun and brushed the wall on his second qualifying lap, and had to abort the run.
+Later on his third and final attempt, he was too slow to bump his way into the field.
+Dick Simon brushed the wall on the main stretch shaking down a car for Bill Puterbaugh.
 The car lost two wheels and it was too late in the day for the car to be repaired.